-- Gestures: Unkind signs and looks, pointing and sniggering, laughing behind someone's back, turning one's back on someone with the intention of making someone feel left out or excluded. - Sexual: Unwanted physical contact or invasion of personal space, uninvited propositions, sexually abusive or intimidating comments, including making inappropriate comments about appearances. - Racist: Inappropriate or insulting comments, actions written or verbal, gestures or deliberate exclusion, on the basis of a person's race, ethnicity, nationality or religion. - Homophobic/transphobic: Inappropriate or insulting comments or gestures, whether written or verbal, regarding a person's sexuality, actual or perceived. - Sexist: Discrimination based on a person's gender. - Online Bullying: This is dealt with in the Online Safety Policy.
-However, it is noted that it has become perhaps the most commonplace form of school bullying.
-It is particularly unpleasant due to the capacity for a '24/7' ordeal, in and out of School, in addition to the capacity for anonymous bullying and the fact that the technology utilised (i.e. Snapchat, TikTok and other apps) is often better understood by children than by the adults responsible for their care.
+- Gestures: Unkind signs and looks, pointing and sniggering, laughing behind someone's back, turning one's back on someone with the intention of making someone feel left out or excluded. - Sexual: Unwanted physical contact or invasion of personal space, uninvited propositions, sexually abusive or intimidating comments, including making inappropriate comments about appearances. - Racist: Inappropriate or insulting comments or gestures, whether written or verbal, regarding a person's race. - Homophobic: Inappropriate or insulting comments or gestures, whether written or verbal, regarding a person's sexuality, whether actual or perceived. - Online Bullying: This is dealt with in the ICT policy.
+However, it is noted that this has become perhaps the most commonplace form of school bullying.
+It is particularly unpleasant due to the capacity for a '24/7' ordeal, in and out of School, in addition to the capacity for anonymous bullying and the fact that the technology utilised (i.e. Snapchat and other apps) is better understood by children than by the adults responsible for their care.